zerospiel/docs/docs/admin-adopting-clusters.md

 3. It registers the adopted cluster within the k0rdent system, enabling it to be monitored and managed like any k0rdent-deployed cluster.

-This process doesn’t change the adopted cluster’s existing workloads or configurations.
+This process doesn't change the adopted cluster's existing workloads or configurations.
 Instead, it enhances your ability to manage the cluster through k0rdent.

 ## Additional Tips
-- If you encounter issues, double-check that kubeconfig file you used for the adopted cluster is valid and matches the cluster you’re trying to adopt.
+- If you encounter issues, double-check that kubeconfig file you used for the adopted cluster is valid and matches the cluster you're trying to adopt.
-- Use the [`dryRun`](appendix.md#understanding-the-dry-run) option during the first attempt to validate the configuration without making actual changes.
+- Use the [`dryRun`](appendices.md#understanding-the-dry-run) option during the first attempt to validate the configuration without making actual changes.